 Homeowners over 65 qualify for certain tax exemptions.
-Furthermore, social security and many disability payments are not taxable.
-Home median prices are often below the national average, although homes in some popular South Carolina cities can be more expensive.
+Also, Social Security and many disability payments aren’t taxable.
+Median home prices are often below the national average, although homes in some popular South Carolina cities can be more expensive.
 However, active adults can still achieve an affordable retirement along the South Carolina coast.

 2. Desirable Climate

-The subtropical climate in South Carolina allows for plenty of warm, temperate days while still offering a noticeable change in seasons.
+The subtropical climate in South Carolina provides plenty of warm days while still offering a noticeable change in seasons.
 Depending on the location within the state, daytime temperatures can climb into the low 90s during the height of summer and drop to the high 40s during the winter months.

-3. Coastal Communities
+3. Attractive Coastal Communities

-Among retirees, South Carolina may be best known for its coastal cities, like Myrtle Beach and Hilton Head Island.
-These beautiful areas, which feature sunny beaches and a multitude of water-based activities.
+Among retirees, South Carolina may be best known for its coastal cities like Myrtle Beach and Hilton Head Island.
+These beautiful areas feature sunny beaches and plenty of water-based activities.
 They’re ideal for both vacations and retirement.

-4. Rich History
+4. Steeped in Rich History

 Although South Carolina’s coastal communities continue to attract relocating retirees, many active adults prefer the rich history found in the antebellum city of Charleston.
-Here residents can take a step back in time as they explore local museums and historic homes, yet they can also appreciate the city’s thriving modern-day culture.
+Here, residents can take a step back in time as they explore local museums and historic homes.
+They can also appreciate the city’s thriving modern-day culture.

 5. Spectacular Golf Courses